aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 We can see 3.0.100-preview3-010431 as the last installed version

+By default the latest installed SDK version will be used by the CLI commands.

-We can also use the CLI to show the default SDK version that will be used by the CLI
+I can execute the CLI with the version flag to show the default SDK version that will be used by the CLI tooling on my system.

 ```bash
 dotnet --version
 3.0.100-preview3-010431
 ```

-We can see that version 3.0.100-preview3-010431 is the default SDK version that will be used by the dotnet CLI commands
+We can see that version 3.0.100-preview3-010431 is the default SDK version that will be used by the CLI commands on my system.

 ## Using the .NET Core CLI to create a new project

-Let's use the dotnet cli to create a new Web API project that will use the default latest installed SDK version:
+Let's use the CLI to create a new Web API project that will use the default SDK version:

 ```bash
 dotnet new webapi -o demo